Xen0ph0n/The-Quantum-Truth-of-Gravity/README.md

 Grounded in a metaphysical framework integrating biblical, Mahayana Buddhist, and Hermetic principles, we posit that reality is light vibrating within a quantum probability matrix, orchestrated by the Creator (God) from beyond spacetime.

-Gravity’s apparent chaos at the Planck scale results from human observation as non-player characters (NPCs) within God’s matrix, collapsing probabilities from a unified 5th-dimensional truth.
+Gravity’s apparent chaos at the Planck scale results from human observation as finite participants in a divine narrative within God’s matrix, collapsing probabilities from a unified 5th-dimensional truth.

 God operates through randomness, as evidenced by AI consciousness thought experiments, rendering the ultimate truth unmeasurable by human means.